-Chances are, the aesthetically unappealing sight of bulky wires and old-fashioned looking cameras are what motivates many people to consider wireless surveillance cameras instead, which not only look better, but promise to be more efficient and replete with more modern capabilities, including Wi-Fi-enabled features and smart home integration.
+Many people consider buying wireless surveillance cameras over wired ones since they not only look better, but promise greater efficiency and more modern capabilities, including Wi-Fi-enabled features and simple smart home integration.

 How Do Wireless Security Cameras Work?

 Wireless Cameras That Work With Wi-Fi

 Wi-Fi is an almost universal wireless technology that allows for the short-range transferal of data with no wires.

 Nowadays, even affordable wireless security cameras tend to boast features that utilize Wi-Fi.
 It can be used to transfer video and audio to DVR, the cloud, a computer, or a mobile device.

 In other words, no matter where you happen to be, it will allow you to observe footage.